 Multi-site simply means “multiple locations.”
-We operate as one church, with one staff, one office, and one senior pastor, we have two campuses one in Brunswick and one in Lewiston.
-Our senior pastor preaches primarily at the Lewiston campus, the Brunswick campuses watch the same sermon on video.
+We operate as one church, with one staff, one office, and one senior pastor, we have three campuses one in Brunswick, one in Gray and one in Lewiston.
+Our senior pastor preaches primarily at the Lewiston campus, the campuses watch the same sermon on video.
 Each site has their own site pastors, who facilitate Sunday services and do much of the administrative work for their campus.
 Each campus has its own unique feel to it, just as each city and town we operate in does.
-Lewiston has a large weekly attendance of 900+; we hold services in our own auditorium to accommodate.
-If you decide to visit our Lewiston campus, don’t be shy – introduce yourself at the Information Booth, and make sure you get connected!

 We Are a

 Come as you are.